johnnyrayalt/webgl-typescript/README.md

-A rendering engine for WebGL written in typescript.
+A rendering engine for WebGL written in typescript with on screen controls

-The goal of this repo is to create a fully functional, flexible, and composable WebGL playground for writing and manipulating shaders.
-It will allow for the user to pick from a selection of primitives for quick shape generation in 2d or 3d, or to load in custom shaders written in GLSL to test in isolation without the need to write boilerplate code every time.

 Browser must support WebGL 2.0 or higher.